 To be a lecturer you must primarily be a good educator.
 A good lecturer is not someone who loves money; rather he is someone who loves imparting wisdom to young eager learners.
 So when you are facing an interview for a lecturer post you must ensure that you let this love and passion for teaching shine through your words so that the interviewer feels that someone like you will truly be invaluable at their educational institution.
 If you are truly passionate about what you do, it will come forth without any effort on your part.

-16. Show that you are interesting and have a curious bend of mind:
+16. Show that you are interested and have a curious bend of mind:

-The best kind of lecturers, are those who are very interesting and have a curious bend of mind themselves.
+Lecturers who are very interesting and have a curious bend of mind are termed best.
 When facing an interview for the post of a lecturer then ensure that you mention this quality about yourself and also speak in a lively and interesting manner so that the person recruiting you will be convinced that hiring you in the institution will be a very smart move indeed.

 Being a lecturer is not an easy job and only those people who have exceptional communication, analytical and comprehension skills are able to make it big in this line.
 A lot of us can learn a number of things but it takes a good lecturer to be able to make someone else understand a particular theory or law.